City profile

 Additionally, Tel Aviv has managed to develop a strong environment for businesses with a growing startup ecosystem and strong smart city capabilities.
 Tel Aviv has higher hit rate of turning seed-funded startups into unicorns than any other startup hub in the world.
 In terms of unicorns created, it ranks only behind San Francisco's Bay Area, and New York.

-To increase its Liveability score the city needs to focus more deeply on areas such as cost of living, work intensity and inclusivity.
-These are areas that are important for young skilled talent and will drive talent attractiveness in the coming years
+To increase its Liveability and Liveability score the city needs to focus more deeply on areas such as cost of living, work intensity and inclusivity.
+These are areas that are important for young skilled talent and will drive talent attractiveness in the coming years.

 The world has grown accustomed to a regular drumbeat of alarming scientific reports on the status of climate change.
 The latest Intergovernmental Panel on Climate Change (IPCC) publication represents something of an inflection point.
 Its 2023 Synthesis Report provides a comprehensive overview of climate science and its response to climate change by bringing together findings from its 6 previous IPCC reports since 2018.
 Described as an up to date assessment of the climate crisis, it doesn’t just present the latest findings on temperature change, sea level rise, land use change, CO2 emissions and other important projections, but acts as a beacon to guide and inform policymakers preparing for the COP28 negotiations in UAE later this year.